ColbyBrungard/Geoprocess-by-area/README.md

 	* set DEM=C:\DEM\testDEM2.tif (name of full path to DEM, make sure to put the entire file path in quotations if there are spaces in the path or file name)

 	* set indexA=c:\DEM\wbdhu8_a_us_september2017.shp (path to watershed shapefile.
 This shapefile and the DEM MUST be in the same projection).
 	* set indexB=C:\DEM\wbdhu8_a_us_september2017_proj.shp (path to projected watershed shapefile.
-This should be match the projection that you want the resulting DEM to be in)
+This should be match the projection that you want the resulting DEM to be in).
+Even if you do not necessarily want to reproject, you should, because reprojecting removes boundary artifacts.
+This is clunky, but it works.

 	* set tiles=13030103 (The number of each polygon.
 Manually input a space separated vector of values for each polygon, these should be single values (not words) and contain NO spaces.
 This can easily be generated using the sf package in R